grok.org.uk:/#

 <IfModule mod_proxy.c>

-# Allow this domain to receive User Agent header
+# Allow this domain to receive User-Agent header

 AllowUserAgent .grok.org.uk